scope-lab-vu/deep-nn-car/README.md

 # Operating Modes

 The different operating modes of DeepNNCar are:
-1) **Data collection mode**: This mode allows us to control the car using xbox controller.
-We collect images, steering (pwm) and speed (pwm) for training the CNN.
+1) **Data collection mode**: In this mode the car is manually driven using xbox controller to collect images, steering (PWM) and speed (PWM) for training the CNN.
 2) **Live stream mode**: This modes allows us to relay images taken by the car as a video stream to the laptop.
 In addition we have live plotting of speed, steering and 2D position of the car.
 3) **Autonomous mode**: The trained CNN model is used to predict the steering, and speed can be controlled by a PID controller.
 Alternatively we have introduced different simplex strategies (AM-Simplex, RL-Simplex) which can be used to drive the car autonomously.